-New Home Sales and Prices Decline in Greenville According to Newest Data
+New Home Prices Gain in Greenville According to Latest Figures, Sales Drop

-Out of all housing closings, new home closings represented 11.7%.
-This is a drop 12.8% of closings a year earlier.
-Following a year-over-year decline in March, closings of new and existing homes also declined year-over-year in April.
+Out of all housing closings, new home closings represented 5.0%.
+This is down from the 15.1% of closings a year earlier.
+Following a fall in April year-over-year, closings of new and existing homes climbed year-over-year in May.

 Pricing and Mortgage Trends

-There was a surge year-over-year in the average mortgage size on new homes in contrast to new home prices.
-In April 2014, the average mortgage size was $177,120, a 3.8% boost from a year earlier.
-In March 2014, average mortgage size on newly sold homes saw a 8.4% drop from a year earlier.
+The average mortgage size on new homes moved north year-over-year along with new home prices.
+It grew 13.6% in May from a year earlier to $196,782.
+In April 2014, average mortgage size on newly sold homes saw a 6.1% rise year-over-year from a year earlier.